-There is a tension between the primary care role of an optometrist and the high street-based retail environment where most primary care practices are based.
+There is a tension between the primary care role of an optometrist and the high street-based retail environment where most primary care practices are found.
 Recent research on behalf of the General Optical Council (GOC) indicates that almost half (46%) of the public see "opticians" (including optometrists) as a combination of a healthcare service and a retailer and 20% see opticians as solely a retailer, with only 31% who see opticians as solely a healthcare provider [1].
 Many of our members experience this tension in their professional practice and report feeling under pressure to meet their employers' sales targets and sight testing time targets.

 Respondents to our consultation raised significant concerns about apprentices spending the majority of their learning and training within a retail environment.
-Members felt that this could lead to an inappropriate weighting of commercial context and decisions within the apprenticeship, rather than a person-centred approach to delivering healthcare.
+Members felt that this could lead to an inappropriate weighting of commercial context and decisions within the apprenticeship, rather than a clinical and person-centred approach to delivering healthcare.
 Many respondents commented that the traditional optometry degree provides a clear focus on, and substantial background in, the clinical, scientific and patient-centred skills required for high-quality primary eye care.
 This model equips optometry graduates who work in high street optometric practices (from trainee through to registered optometrist) to make good clinical decisions, before they learn and manage the retail and commercial needs of the business in which they work.

 As set out in theme 1 above, optometrists work in both primary and secondary care and their clinical role is expanding.
 Our respondents highlighted that the trailblazer group developing this optometry degree apprenticeship is made up of many of the large optometric employers.
 Members are concerned that employers would exert undue influence over how apprentices would be prepared to enter the profession, and would skew optometry practice towards fulfilling commercial interests, rather than meeting individual patient needs.
+They also highlighted that hospital trusts are employers of optometrists and should be better represented in the trailblazer group.

-Our members also expressed concern that the apprenticeship would not provide enough experience within secondary and community care settings.
-This risks apprentices having exposure to a very narrow area of optometric practice that would not give them the breadth of skills, knowledge and experience they would need to practise across a wide range of settings.
+Our members expressed concern that the apprenticeship would not provide enough experience within secondary and community care settings.
+This risks apprentices having exposure to a very narrow area of optometric practice that would not give them the breadth of clinical skills, knowledge and experience they would need to practise across a wide range of settings.